 - 2. The disclosure of an individual's password for another student's use.
 (Students are responsible for all communications originating from their account). - 3.
 The use of the name of an agency, a staff member from an agency, a service users name or any other person from an agency.
 Anonymity must be adhered to at all times. - 4.
 Use of another student's account. - 5.
 Use of inappropriate language i.e. language that is obscene, defamatory, threatening or offensive. - 6.
 Posting of material that may encourage criminal conduct. - 7.
 Anonymous postings to the discussion boards. - 8.
 Transferring computer viruses or other codes that interfere with other users' use of the elearning environment or their personal computers. - 9.
-Emailing tutors / College with material that is not related to the programme e.g. jokes, circulars etc.
+Emailing tutors / College with material that is not related to the programme e.g., jokes, circulars etc. - 10.
+The use of the College's e-learning environment to carry out any illegal/criminal activities.